Kinematic viscometer: an essential method for analyzing fluid viscosity

 - Reference standards : ISO 3104, ASTM D445, DIN 51562.

-These characteristics make the kinematic viscometer an essential tool for fluid analyses in the laboratory and in quality control.
+These characteristics make the kinematic viscometer an indispensable tool for fluid analysis in the laboratory and in quality control.

 For which matrices is the kinematic viscometer suitable?